Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

-In any case circulation velocity is an endogenous, i.e. a property that can only indirectly be influenced property by modifying exogenous properties according to many authors. \item{\bf{physical location of money.}} The concept of physical location of money class instances is not even easy for coins and banknotes.
-It becomes more difficult with bank accounts and electronic monies. \item{\bf{clarification of formalcoins and formalbanknotes.}} Assuming coins and banknotes are analysed in formal terms, by way of instructive imaginative definitions, thus giving rise to formalcoins and formalbanknotes.
+Thus: defining monies as pieces of mathematical and logical work, even when performed at an informal level, cannot go beyond the production of formal counterparts of monies.
+About the formal counterparts one may reason and the translation of patterns of reasoning to the ``real case'' needs to be performed with great care in each occasion. \item{\bf{clarification of formalcoins and formalbanknotes.}} Assuming that coins and banknotes are analyzed in formal terms, by way of instructive so-called imaginative definitions, that process gives rise to formalcoins and formalbanknotes.

 The following general questions can be posed for each formalized coinage and depend on sharp definitions that clarify how and what of these particular money classes.
 In fact the quality of imaginative definitions can be measured to some extent by the way in which these questions can be provided with reasonable answers: \begin{enumerate} \item Assuming that coins are coming to an end in the electronic age the question arises: which aspects of the service provided by coins can be formulated abstractly and in such a way that they may survive a drastic technology change.
 What is a technology independent formulation of the virtues of coins (and banknotes).

 Perhaps this question is silly.
-There seems to be no point in carving out the precise combination of services provided by riding a horse.
-Modern transportation theory has decomposed that package new packages around transportation (bicycle, motorized car, hot air balloon and so on have been developed instead instead.\footnote{The following aspects may enter this kind of discussion: coins have a form of independence and stability that is lacking for other forms of money.
+Comparing means of exchange with means of transportation: there seems to be no point in carving out the precise combination of services provided by riding a horse.
+Modern transportation theory has decomposed that package new packages around transportation (bicycle, motorized car, hot air balloon, and so on, have been developed instead.\footnote{ The following aspects may enter this kind of discussion: coins have a form of independence and stability that is lacking for other forms of money.
 At the same time they are very vulnerable to theft.
 Coins are transported by an owner and offered on site of a transaction.
 Coins can be stored and do not degrade.
-Coins are unharmed by water and by most other forms of contamination.}
+Coins are unharmed by water and by most other forms of contamination.
+The size, weight, and shape of coins can be psychologically satisfying.})

 \item When is a formalcoin `false'?
 This is far from obvious.
-In fact the defintion of a formalcoin needs to be expanded with a sufficient number of attributes for providing additional structure which permits any statement about fraud or forgery.
+In fact the definition of a formalcoin needs to be expanded with a sufficient number of attributes for providing additional structure which permits any statement about fraud or forgery.

 \item Once formalcoins and formalbanknotes have been specified: is there a clear logical distinction between the two?
 (That seems to be the case: assuming that a series number is printed on each formalbanknote then given two identically looking formalbanknotes at least one the two must be forged.
 This inference rule has no counterpart in the case of coins as these do not carry series numbers.)